GoodPie/weather-app-demo/DECISIONS.md

 # Database and Caching

-- SQL Server for database
+- SQLite for database
 - Entity Framework Core for ORM
-- Use in-memory caching for performance improvements
+- Use in-memory caching for performance improvements without having to perform a search on db

+## Why a database?

+- To store locations initially, without having to do a lot of lookups
+- To store user preferences or settings in the future

+## Why Caching?

+- I generally set this up for projects from the get-go, so it's a pattern I follow
+- Allows for quick access to frequently used data, without the round-trip to the DB and the complex queries

+### Caching Strategy

+- Write-through caching for locations
+  - We are going for simplicity

 # Docker

-- Use Docker for containerization
+- Use Docker for containerisation
 - Create Dockerfile for Presentation layer (API and UI)
 - Stretch: Deploy to Azure